-- St Michael's School has a complaints procedure which is on the school website an on the staff shared area- Sharepoint As a school we encourage children and families to raise with us complaints, concerns or comments and have a robust internal investigation process. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
+- St James CE Primary has a complaints procedure this can be found on the website and a copy can be obtained upon request from the office.
+As a school we encourage children and families to raise with us complaints, concerns or comments and have a robust internal investigation process. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
 Children, young people, and adults who have experienced abuse at school can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Safeguarding concerns should be raised with school immediately.
 If a concern or a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101.
-All visitors are given a safeguarding leaflet that outlines how to share concerns and code of conduct expected by visitors/contractors. - All reported concerns will be taken seriously and considered within the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.
+All visitors are given a safeguarding leaflet that outlines how to share concerns and code of conduct expected by visitors/contractors. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.

+- Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.